balanced/balanced-docs/overview/rev1/overview/resources.rst

 the `EmberJS JSON API support`_ rather than the old `customized data library`_.

-We've also fixed up many inconsistencies in revision 1.0 and enabled some handy behavior such as `creating transactions with a failed state`_, and
+We've also fixed up many inconsistencies in revision 1.0 and enabled some handy behavior such as `creating transactions with a failed status`_, and
 `charging cards without a customer`_.
 We've also added a new `Orders resource`_ which allow you to keep track of order fulfillment and ensure against accidental over payouts.